 For years, I would run toward people who I thought needed to be rescued, and there’s a part of me that still does.

-However, there’s a huge difference between wanting to help or support people, and choosing to romantically engage when we are the “rescuer” and the other person is perceived as “wounded” or “broken.”
+However, I now recognize the difference between wanting to help or support people, and entering into romantic relationships where I play the role of the “rescuer” while perceiving the other person as “wounded” or “broken.”

-We are the ones who need to be rescued from the magnetic attraction we have toward those who we sense are “broken” and need healing or “fixed” in some way.
+Ironically, the destructive nature of the rescuer versus wounded dynamic lies in the fact that we, the rescuers, are also the ones who need saving.
+We must rescue ourselves from the magnetic attraction we feel toward those who we perceive as “broken” and in need of fixing or healing in some way.

-Despite this though, until we wake up to what’s going on, we focus most of our attention externally, so it is no wonder we keep repeating the same patterns and keep attracting similar partners over and again.
+However, until we awaken to this pattern, we will continue to focus most of our attention externally, leading to a repetition of the same unhealthy patterns and attracting similar partners time and time again.

-One major sign that someone is a rescuer is that they jump from relationship to relationship “fixing,” “mending,” and attempting to “heal” people, and when things either improve, or show absolutely no signs of change, they move on, feeling their work there is either complete, or that their time and energy was completely wasted.
+One significant sign of a rescuer is the tendency to jump from one relationship to another, attempting to “fix,” “mend,” and “heal” people.
+When things either improve or show no signs of change, the rescuer moves on, feeling either satisfied with their input or believing their time and energy was wasted.

 Those who are rescuers are usually highly empathetic and compassionate, and feel turmoil and despair whenever they witness suffering.
 They desperately want to alleviate discomfort and heal painful emotional wounds, and they often believe that the only medicine that works is large doses of love.